Evan McPherson: Personal life

 McPherson is a Christian.
-McPherson is married to Gracie Groat.
+He is married to Gracie Groat, they have two children.

 McPherson's older brother Logan was also an all-state kicker for Fort Payne High School and went on to play as a punter for Louisiana Tech University.
 His younger brother Alex made an All-State as a kicker with Fort Payne in 2019, and as a punter in 2020.
 In 2021, Alex announced his commitment to attend Auburn University.
 Alex was the highest-ranked kicker in the 2022 class.